Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

 We can do this through some SQL commands:

-Firstly, we can get the user IDs of all users in each channel by running this query on every channel
+We can get the user IDs of all users in each channel by running this query on every channel

 ```sql
 mattermost=# SELECT u.username, u.id AS user_id